remirth/xlsx-wasm-parser/README.md

 // Rows is a list of objects based on the schema
 ```

-To use the validation feature for Node, import the `getParsedRowsWithZodSchema` function from the `node/validation` entry point.
+To use the validation feature for Node, import the `getParsedRowsWithZodSchema` function from the `node/validation` entry-point.

 #### With Zod Validation